oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 19: Accessibility Improvements - Fixing Contrast in Image Region Selectors
 **Context**

-Our Image region indicators, show a red dot when a user clicks on a portion of the image (regardless of image background at that area).
-Those who are red-green color blind may not be able to see the red dot.
-The object of this issue is to ensure that the indicator contrasts with the background so that it's clear that it's a touch indicator.
+Our Image region indicators show a red dot when a user clicks on a portion of the image (regardless of the image background at that area).
+The aim of this issue is to ensure that the indicator contrasts with the background, so that it's clear that it's a touch indicator.
 [[Issue tracker link](https://github.com/oppia/oppia/issues/4615)]

 **Deliverables**
-* Design and implement a solution that can clearly show the image region indicators to the user (either by using dots with contrasting colors, or using a different shape or a larger size)
+* Design and implement a solution that can clearly show image region indicators to the user (either by using dots with contrasting colors, or using a different shape or a larger size)

 **Required Skills**